 GeoServer supports a wide variety of vector GIS data sources, which can be styled using Styled Layer Descriptors (SLDs) and output as images (the default) or raw vector data (GML or KML).

 Currently, GeoServer can be used with the following limitations:

-- The GeoServer will only map documents that are publicly available.
-This is because the mapping server's support for permissions control is not as fine-grained as Metacat's. - The GeoServer can only access documents that conform to one chosen schema.
-This is because only one set of xpaths can be defined in the Metacat properties.
+• GeoServer will only map documents that are publicly available.
+This is because the mapping server's support for permissions control is not as fine-grained as Metacat's.